 TEMPy is an object-oriented Python library designed to help the user in the analysis of structures of macromolecular assemblies, especially in the context of 3D electron microscopy density maps.
 It is designed with a set of functionalities that assess the goodness-of-fit between a given atomic model and a density map or between two maps using a variety of different scoring functions.It can also generate various ensembles of alternative fits, which has been shown to be useful in assessing a model fit and find other models with good density fit.
-In the future, TEMPy will also include a suite of functions for density ﬁtting.
+TEMPy also includes a genetic algorithm based multi-component fitting method, gamma-TEMPy.

-For the use of plotting TEMPy uses matplotlib but this optional.
+For the use of plotting TEMPy uses matplotlib.

 This software is made available under GPL V3, together with some additional documentation.